mikestead/swagger-routes/README.md

 ### Generate Handler Files

-If you opt for the handler files, there's a tool to generate these files based on operations in your Swagger spec and a [Mustache](https://mustache.github.io) template file.
+If you opt for the handler files, there's a bundled tool to generate these files based on operations in your Swagger spec and a [Mustache](https://mustache.github.io) template file.

 ```javascript